Code-Institute-Submissions/mtopircean-project2/README.md

 #### Frequent Visitors Target:
 * Unlimited target audience and usability, as it clearly targets a need applicable in all areas from professionals to home use, on all demographics.
-* Users are expected to integrate the application as a standard part of their decission making process due to simplicity, but still an informed way of determining recommandations.
+* Users are expected to integrate the application as a standard part of their decision making process due to simplicity, but still an informed way of determining recommendations.

 ## Deployment and Local Development
 Deployment of the website was used with GitHub Pages support.